yeshimonipede/Iowa_LiquorSales_Education/Checkpoint_2.0_README.md

 considering alcohol consumption.
 In this file, I also made some visualizations of the linear regression as well as two different ways to visualize the residuals of the  model which supports the linear regression model.

+Wendi:
+     - I am foucsing more on the regression analysis and the anova analysis based on the correlation between different variables.
+I cretae regressions on different sets of variables to find their significance on the liquor sales, with stars, and trying to investigate more on the specific type of liquor category or the item.
+Also, based on the educational level, i want to divide datasets into several cluster by a certain threshold of educational attainment level but failed to reload.
+Will moving forward.
+     - I find two specific counties and doing the k means clusters to group them.
+In the k means clustering, i try different methods to confirm the number of clusters and doing the group between variables.
+Under the k means, by merging colors of different liquor subcategory, it is clearer to target our main question.

 Github: